ibm-cloud-docs/Registry/registry_notices_container_builds.md

 ## Learn more
 {: #registry_notices_container_builds_learn}

-For more information about migrating your existing pipelines, see the {{site.data.keyword.contdelivery_full}} documentation about [building container images](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipeline_container_images), or [get started with the {{site.data.keyword.contdelivery_full}} service](/docs/ContinuousDelivery?topic=ContinuousDelivery-getting-started).
+For more information about migrating your existing pipelines, see the {{site.data.keyword.contdelivery_short}} documentation about [building container images](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipeline_container_images), or [get started with the {{site.data.keyword.contdelivery_short}} service](/docs/ContinuousDelivery?topic=ContinuousDelivery-getting-started).

 ## Original announcement
 {: #registry_notices_container_builds_announce}